sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 3. Machine Learning (AI) for decision making.

 ### Why "Lane Detection"?
-A simple traffic rule says that every vehicle should run in its own lane.
+A simple traffic rule says that every vehicle should run in its own (directional) lane.
 If it goes in other lane then chances of accident increases.
 Thus, lane marking is an important task which prevents these autonomus vehicles from entering in other lane and hence prevents from accidents.

 Self Driving Cars uses Computer Vision to find the path on which these cars/vehicles have to navigate.
 Computer Vision uses symbolic information from image using techniques from geometry, physics, statistics and information theory.